shawncplus/phpcomplete.vim/README.md

  3. Source your `.vimrc` with `:so %` or otherwise reload your vim
  4. Run the `:BundleInstall` commmand

+## ctags
+In order to support some php features introduced in PHP 5.3 you will have to use a ctags binary that can generate the appropriate tags files.
+At this moment there's no offical build of ctags that would do the job, so you will have to build one for yourself.<br>
+Check out the **[wiki page about the patched ctags](https://github.com/shawncplus/phpcomplete.vim/wiki/Patched-ctags)** for more information.

 ## Options

 **let g:phpcomplete\_relax\_static\_constraint = 1/0  [default 0]** <br>